-Methods and material for containment and cleaning up

-Minor Spills Clean up all spills immediately.
+Methods and material for containment and cleaning up Minor Spills Remove all ignition sources.
+Clean up all spills immediately.
 Avoid breathing vapours and contact with skin and eyes.
-Wear protective clothing, impervious gloves and safety glasses.
-Shut off all possible sources of ignition and increase ventilation.
+Control personal contact with the substance, by using protective equipment.
+Contain and absorb small quantities with vermiculite or other absorbent material.
 Wipe up.
-If safe, damaged cans should be placed in a container outdoors, away from all ignition sources, until pressure has dissipated.
-Undamaged cans should be gathered and stowed safely.
-Clear area of personnel and move upwind.
+Collect residues in a flammable waste container.
+Major Spills Clear area of personnel and move upwind.
 Alert Fire Brigade and tell them location and nature of hazard.
+May be violently or explosively reactive.
 Wear full body protective clothing with breathing apparatus.
-Prevent, by all means available, spillage from entering drains or water courses.
+Prevent, by any means available, spillage from entering drains or water course.
 Consider evacuation (or protect in place).
 No smoking, naked lights or ignition sources.
 Increase ventilation.
 Stop leak if safe to do so.
-Water spray or fog may be used to disperse / absorb vapour.
+Water spray or fog may be used to disperse vapour.
 Contain or absorb spill with sand, earth or vermiculite.
+Use only spark-free shovels and explosion proof equipment.
 Collect recoverable product into labelled containers for recycling.
-Collect solid residues and seal in labelled drams for disposal.
+Collect solid residues and seal in labelled drums for disposal.
 Wash area and prevent runoff into drains.
+After clean up operations, decontaminate and launder all protective clothing and equipment before storing and re-using.
+If contamination of drains or waterways occurs, advise emergency services.